ksu-cs-textbooks/cis301/content/5-chapter/5_2-predSyntax.md

 ## Quantifiers

-We will introduce two **quantifiers** in predicate logic, which help us make statements about a domain of individuals.
+We will introduce two **quantifiers** in predicate logic, which help us make claims about a domain of individuals.

 ### Universal quantifier

-The `∀` quantifier, called the **universal quantifier** and read as *for all*, lets us make statements that pertain to ALL individuals in a domain.
+The `∀` quantifier, called the **universal quantifier** and read as *for all*, lets us write propositions that pertain to ALL individuals in a domain.

  `∀ n P(n)` means: for every individual `n` (in some domain), `P(n)` is true.
 Here, `n` is a variable that stands for a particular individual in the domain.
 You can think of it like a foreach loop in C#: